open-covid-19/data/src/README.md

 * [test](test): unit testing of core functions

 ## Running
-To update the data for all the pipeline chains, execute the `update.py` script:
+Data is automatically updated by the CI server on a schedule.
+To manually update the data for all the pipeline chains, execute the `update.py` script:
 ```sh
 python update.py
 ```